that-corych/assetto-corsa-extension-config-snippets/README.md

-# Assetto Corsa Snippets For Visual Studio
+# Assetto Corsa Snippets For Visual Studio Code
+## In future it would be opensource extension for Visual Studio Code